frazrcorp/Minimal3DPrintedKeycap/README.md

 - doesn't require cleaning
 - uses as little height as possible
 - uses as much width as possible

 This is the result.
 I hope it is useful to you.

-I also have a few recommended print settings, coming shortly.
+I also have a few recommended print settings, [shown here](recommendedsettings.md)